 Charity retail is in the midst of a revolution.
 In a time where high street staples such as BHS and Austin Reed have disappeared from sight, it’s impossible to ignore that charities will be affected by this retail revolution too.

-That’s why we’ve got some tips from Barry Moles, our Fundraising Fair speaker, from Skyline Business Services to help your charity shop thrive in these changing times.
+That’s why we’ve got some tips from Barry Moles, from Skyline Business Services to help your charity shop thrive in these changing times.

 1. Remember data is King